opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

         * Ensure that a complete and correct record of the incident is maintained
         * Ensure that a complete and correct IR report is written
     * Authorities:
-        * Act in place of the ISO making cybersecurity risk decisions during an incident if needed when the ISO1 is unavailable.
+        * Act in place of the ISO making cybersecurity risk decisions during an incident if needed when the ISO[^1] is unavailable.
         * Authorize the suspension or removal of any OSG resource, user, service, job, VO, etc. until the incident has been resolved and related issues remediated.
         * Determine what remediations are appropriate to resolve an incident, and oversee the process of incident response.
         * Enlist OSG staff to assist with incident response or join the Incident Responseteam, ideally in coordination with their management.

 * **OSG Service Owners**
     * Refer to the ​[OSG Service Catalog​](https://docs.google.com/spreadsheets/d/1cIu0YcNAT8Kiy5u2xBz8ZzG2zImVK3pRX9iFHegIjUk/edit#gid=0) for Point of Contact for various OSG services.
     * Responsibilities:
-        * Leads interactions with their campus security and IT staff.
+        * Leads interactions with their campus security and IT staff[^2].
         * Assists the IR team as needed in responding to an incident, for example by retrieving logs from affected systems, or making prescribed changes to remediate vulnerabilities.
     * Authorities:
         * Disconnect the OSG service from the network, ideally in consultation with the OSG ISO and OSG Management.
         * Suspend OSG users and similar entities.

 * **Resource Provider administrator, VO administrator or security point of contact:**
     * Responsibilities:
         * Work with relevant site’s local security team during an incident, as appropriate.